labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 ![cover](/testpreviewsite/assets/die with zero cover.jpg){:style="display:block; margin-left:auto; margin-right:auto"}{: width="350" }

 Bill Perkins is an extremely wealthy, brash, high-stakes poker playing hedge fund manager.
 I'm a relatively frugal engineer who likes the idea of financial independence, so I didn't expect to get much out of this book.
-Thankfully I was wrong, and it has greatly influenced my lifestyle design thinking.
+Thankfully I was wrong, and it has greatly influenced my thinking on lifestyle design.

 ![bill_perkins](/testpreviewsite/assets/bill perkins.jpg){: width="600" }